-Akai is one of the most notable companies when it comes to MIDI controllers and drum machines.
+Akai is one of the most notable companies when it comes to MIDI controllers.
 The have an excellent line of products that feature both great design and lots of features.
 The Akai MPD218 is a fantastic drum machine for beginners.
-Let’s take a look why.
+Let’s take a look at why.

 Quality of the pads

 The pads on the Akai are incredible.
-They feature a velocity-sensitive mode that sounds very realistic for it being a drum machine.
+They feature a velocity-sensitive mode that sounds very realistic.
 Of course, if you want your snare drum to sound like a machine gun, you can turn this feature off.
 With the MPD218, you’ll be jamming in no time.
 There are tons of drum patches, arpeggiators, and lots of unique synth sounds.
 You can even play chords if need be.
 The pad layout mapping is very easy to use and understand.

 In addition to note repeat, there is built-in swing functionality for all your odd-timed parts and ideas.
 If you’re creating a piece of music that is in a swung or jazz style, this is a perfect application for these genres.
 You can also control the “amount” of swing in your parts.
 The MPD218 does not have a backlit screen, unfortunately.
 What do we think?
 It’s a solid drum machine for beginners!

-The Alesis SR16 is a drum machine that has been utilized by artists, musicians, and producers since the 90s.
-Live musicians, lyricists, and music producers have also used this drum machine in recording studios or on stage.
+The Alesis SR16 has been utilized by artists, musicians, and producers since the 90s.
+Live musicians, lyricists, and music producers have also used it in recording studios or on stage.
 This drum machine for beginners comes with over 200 amazing drums sounds.

-The finger pads on the drum machine are velocity sensitive, so it will respond to you playing soft or hard.
-Velocity sensitive pads make drum machines and MIDI drum pads sound much more realistic.
+The finger pads are velocity sensitive, so it will respond to you playing soft or hard.
+Velocity sensitive pads make MIDI drum pads sound much more realistic.

 It also features 50 drum kits that were meticulously recorded and sampled from real drum sets, recorded by actual drummers in a recording studio.
 The SR16 also features brilliant MIDI implementation, foot switch, lots of editing features, and adjustable programming.